MohdRavishIdreesi/webapp_01/README.md

-# THis is a project to test the DevOps Tools
+# This is a project to test the DevOps Tools

 # Method 1: Run the application using docker